 2#: Analyze Their Content Strategy

 As you’re analyzing the sites which your competitors are linking to and the types of articles that your competitors are posting on article submission sites, you’ll want to look for common themes.
 Which keywords or phrases are your competitors using in their content?
 What topics are they publishing the most content about?
 What type of language are they using in their calls to action?
 By paying attention to the content strategy which your competitor is using to build quality backlinks and to attract traffic, you’ll save yourself a LOT of trial and error and be able to create content that will produce you the best results.

 #3: Analyze Their Site Structure

-Site structure is VERY important when it comes to creating a good user experience, optimizing your site for the search engines and for increasing conversions.
+Site structure is VERY important when it comes to creating a good user experience, optimizing your site for the search engines, and for increasing conversions.
 Analyze the site structure which your competitors are using and ask yourself these questions: how are they making it easy for their visitors to find what they’re looking for?
-How are they directing the visitor’s attention towards their offers, their products or their email collection forms?
+How are they directing the visitor’s attention towards their offers, their products, or their email collection forms?
 How are they organizing their information so that the visitor has plenty of options for finding good content, but so that the visitor also isn’t overwhelmed by too many options?

-Most important, pay attention to their use of graphics, video and flash features and as yourself how the appearance of the site might be contributing to the success of the site.
+Most important, pay attention to their use of graphics, video, and flash features and as yourself how the appearance of the site might be contributing to the success of the site.

 #4: Analyze Their Audience

-Using Alexa.com, you can do a complete analysis of the visitors which are using your competitor’s website.
+Using Alexa.com, you can do a complete analysis of the visitors who are using your competitor’s website.
 This information is of untold value to you since it will help you get to know your potential customers.
 The more you know about your customers, the easier it will be for you to “speak their language” when you write content or create products and offers which will appeal to them.
 Using the “audience” feature on Alexa.com, you can find out the following information about the people visiting your competitor’s site: